 Norway is mostly known for its natural beauty, fjords and mountains, the amazing Northern Lights and the Midnight Sun.
 The Kingdom of Norway is a constitutional monarchy located in Northern Europe, the western portion of the Scandinavian Peninsula.

-Geographically Norway is located about as far north in Europe as you can get, and hosts the northernmost point of Europe- the North cape cliff.
+Geographically Norway is located about as far north in mainland Europe as you can get, and hosts the northernmost point of mainland Europe reachable by car – the North Cape cliff.
 It is part of the Scandinavian peninsula.
 Norway has a population of about 5 million, and it is the second least densely populated country in Europe, with a majority living in Oslo and the eastern parts of the country.
-Norway has a very elongated shape, one of the longest and most rugged coastlines in the world, and some 50,000 islands off this extremely indented coastline.
+Norway has a very elongated shape, one of the longest and most rugged coastlines in the world, and some 50 000 islands off this extremely indented coastline.

 Cruise in Arctic Norway

 The Arctic northern part of Norway is densely populated, with no railroad connections north of Bodo, and few roads, which are often closed during the winter due to heavy snowfall.
 One might expect the sea to be frozen during the winter months due to the northern latitude, but the sea is in fact always open thanks to the Gulf current passing along the coast.
 Naturally, the sea has been the “main road” for the population along the coast.

 Fish has always played an important part in Norway’s economy, due to the vast coastline and mountains covering large areas of the country.
 Only the eastern parts of southern Norway has a topography suited for agriculture and larger farms.
 Along the coast people typically had a minor piece of soil for a cow and some potatoes, combined with fishing.